noferengi/ragnaroc/README.md

 ### 🌌 The Grand Design: Memory for the Machines

-At this time, our project is NOT YET RELEASED TO THE PUBLIC, we offer NO SUPPORT, and we are in a stage of development that this project SHOULD NOT BE USED BY ANYONE.

 We welcome contributors who share our passion for building robust, intelligent, and well-engineered software.
+Please review [**RAGNAROC_CONTRIBUTING.md**](./RAGNAROC_CONTRIBUTING.md) for information on how.

 ### 🤝 Join the Mission: Let's Make Our Repos Smarter -- We Need Your Expertise